privateprep/coding-space-website/src/pages/index.md

     learners, and leaders.
 banner:
   removalDate: 2026-06-29T18:42:52.582Z
-  mdContent: New!
-Don't miss our special Vibe Code class this summer.
+  mdContent: Don't miss our new Vibe Code class this summer.
 [Learn more
-    here](/programs/vibe-coding-classes/).
+    here](/programs/vibe-coding-classes/)
 hero:
   heading: Where kids learn to think critically
   subheading: >+